Nohra concentration camp

 Nohra was the first of the early Nazi concentration camps in Germany, established 3 March 1933 in a school at an airfield in Nohra.
 The camp was administered by the interior ministry of Thuringia.
 The inmates were exclusively communists and included half of the Communist party group in the Thuringian state parliament.
 Prisoners were not forced to work or systematically abused, but had to suffer from poor hygienic conditions and did not have beds.
-The camp was closed down again after a few months, and the building was demolished in the 1950s.
+The camp was closed down after a few months, and the building was demolished in the 1950s.
 A plaque commemorating the camp was installed in 1988 but taken down in 1990; as of 2023 there is no memorial board for the camp.

 Background

 The Nazi party had been part of the Thuringia state government since 1930, when Wilhelm Frick was appointed interior minister.
 In the 1932 state elections, the Nazis won a plurality of the votes and formed a coalition government under Fritz Sauckel, who also served as interior minister.
 On 28 February 1933, a Thuringian Hilfspolizei (auxiliary police) unit under Sauckel's command was formed, with unit members recruited from SA, SS and the Stahlhelm veteran association.
 After the 27 February 1933 Reichstag fire, hundreds of Communist Party of Germany members were arrested.
 To reduce overcrowding in the prisons, the interior ministry of Thuringia decided to open additional camps, called assembly camps (Sammellager), and the first such camp was opened on 3 March 1933 in Nohra, close to Weimar.
 On the same day, 100 prisoners arrived from various police stations and prisons nearby.
 Many of the prisoners came from Thuringia's socialist-leaning industrial cities.
 By the second day the population reached 170 and around 12 March it reached its peak of 220 prisoners.
 Many additional arrests took place after the election on 5 March.
 From 8 March 1933, the camp was described as a concentration camp.